jgordon/axioms/axioms/14 Space.md

 involves a real or imagined movement into the object.
 Moreover, the entry into the object can be through the top, as in the lake example, or through the front or one of the sides, as in the safe example.
-But apparently the movement can’t be through the bottom of the object.
+But apparently the movement can't be through the bottom of the object.
 Here r is the face of physical object x through which entry is effected in real or imagined motion e of something y from z1 to z2.
 Ray c is a "quill" from a central point in x through a central point in r, and it is parallel to an edge c1